Azure-Samples/MachineLearningSamples-AerialImageClassification/README.md

 ## Use Case Description

-In this scenario, we train deep neural networks (DNNs) to classify the type of land shown in aerial images of 224-meter x 224-meter plots.
+In this scenario, we train machine learning models to classify the type of land shown in aerial images of 224-meter x 224-meter plots.
 Land use classification models can be used to track urbanization, deforestation, loss of wetlands, and other major environmental trends using periodically collected aerial imagery.
 After training and validating the classification model, we will apply it to aerial images spanning Middlesex County, MA -- home of Microsoft's New England Research & Development (NERD) Center -- to demonstrate how these models can be used to study trends in urban development.

 To produce an image classifier using transfer learning, data scientists often construct multiple models with a range of methods and select the most performant model.
 Azure Machine Learning Workbench can help data scientists coordinate training across different compute environments, track and compare the performance of multiple models, and apply a chosen model to large datasets on the cloud.